feathersui/feathersui-starling/documentation/help/markdown/radio.md

 author: Josh Tynjala

 ---
-# How to use the Feathers Radio component
+# How to use the Feathers `Radio` component

-The `Radio` component is a [Button](button.html) component with extra code to handle the management of `isSelected` among a set of radio buttons in a `ToggleGroup`.
+The `Radio` component is a [`ToggleButton`](toggle-button.html) component that integrates with a `ToggleGroup` so that only one `Radio` in the group is selected at a time.

 A skinned `Radio` component usually has no background (or a transparent one) and the touch states of the radio are displayed through the icon skins.
-For more detailed information about the skinning options available to `Radio`, see [How to use the Button component](button.html).
+For more detailed information about the skinning options available to `Radio`, see [How to use the Feathers `ToggleButton` component](toggle-button.html).

-## Using ToggleGroup
+## Using `ToggleGroup`

 If no `ToggleGroup` is provided, a `Radio` will automatically add itself to `Radio.defaultToggleGroup`.
 In general, though, you should always create a `ToggleGroup` for a distinct set of radio buttons.